FAQs

 Yes.
 In fact, it is often better if the tutor doesn’t speak the student’s native language.

-Yes, you are welcome to take the training and purchase books from us for your own student, even if you or the student is under the age of 18.
+Yes, you are welcome to take the training and purchase books from us for your own student.

 There is no charge for tutor training.
-When you begin to tutor for the council, you may either borrow or purchase your teacher’s manuals.
+When you begin to tutor for the council, you will be provided materials from our Literacy Library.

 Our students learn best if they are tutored twice a week for 1 to 1-1/2 hours each time.
 Some tutors and students can meet only once per week for 1 to 2 hours.
 You will probably need an equal amount of time for lesson preparation and travel, for a total volunteer time of 3 to 6 hours per week.